Vina Morales: Acting career

-In 2013, she was cast as Magnolia Alegre in the primetime drama Maria Mercedes, a remake of the 1992 Mexican telenovela of the same name that starred Thalía.
-She later made a film comeback with Robin Padilla in the 2014 MMFF film Bonifacio: Ang Unang Pangulo.
-In 2015, she starred in the afternoon drama Nasaan Ka Nang Kailangan Kita in the role of Cecilia Macaraeg.
-The following year, Morales played the role of Janella Salvador's mother in the 2016 romantic drama Born for You.
-In 2018, she played her second antagonist role in Precious Hearts Romances presents Araw Gabi.
-She portrayed Celestina de Alegre, the mortal enemy of Adrian Olvidar (JM de Guzman).
-She also made her return to channels 2 and 16 spaces in Mega Manila and regional channels that were previously held by ABS-CBN until 2020.
+In 2013, Morales was cast as Magnolia Alegre in the primetime drama Maria Mercedes.
+She later made returned to film with Robin Padilla in the 2014 Metro Manila Film Festival entry Bonifacio: Ang Unang Pangulo.
+In 2015, she starred as Cecilia Macaraeg in the afternoon drama Nasaan Ka Nang Kailangan Kita, followed by a role in the 2016 romantic drama Born for You.
+In 2018, she played her second antagonist role, Celestina de Alegre, in Precious Hearts Romances presents Araw Gabi.

 In 2023, she made her Broadway debut as Aurora Aquino in Here Lies Love.

-In 2025, Morales rejoined GMA Network, having left the station in the 2000s.
-She also appeared on an episode of the game show Rainbow Rumble on Kapamilya Channel, A2Z, and All TV.
+By 2025, she had rejoined GMA Network and appeared on the game show Rainbow Rumble, broadcast on the Kapamilya Channel, A2Z, and All TV.

+Music career

+During the early 2000s, Morales focused on her music career.
+She performed in live concerts in the Philippines, including 2004's Mamahalin Ka Niya.
+She co-wrote the lyrics to "Paano Kaya Magtatagpo?" with actor Piolo Pascual; the pair recorded the song as a duet composed by Arnel de Pano.
+In 2003, she embarked on a multi-city United States tour titled 'Vina Revealed' and 'Vina's Hot'.
+She became the first Filipina to sing at the New York International Music Festival held at the Palms Hotel in Las Vegas.

+In 2006, she undertook a second tour of the United States.
+Morales represented the Philippines at the 2007 Ikon Asean singing contest, where she won the competition.
+Additionally, she co-hosted a series of Philippine shows with Martin Nievera in the United States and Canada.

 Personal life

 Morales is the sister of actress and dancer Shaina Magdayao.
-She has a daughter named Ceana born on April 25, 2009.
+She has a daughter named Ceana, who was born on April 25, 2009.

 In May 2018, the Mandaluyong City Regional Trial Court, under Judge Anthony Fama, convicted Morales' former partner, Cedric Lee, for the 2016 kidnapping of their daughter.
 Morales had accused Lee of keeping their then seven-year-old child for nine days without her consent.
 The court ordered Lee to pay a ₱300 fine, along with ₱50,000 in nominal and moral damages to Morales.

-Morales was in a romantic relationship with an American national, Andrew Kovalcin from 2022 to 2024.
+Between 2022 and 2024, Morales was in a romantic relationship with an American national, Andrew Kovalcin.